heyoeyo/muggled_dpt/README.md

 Before you can run a model, you'll need to download it's weights.
 This isn't handled automagically by this repo, so you'll have to do it manually (we're trying to avoid the use of magic after all!).

+This repo supports the [BEiT](https://arxiv.org/abs/2106.08254) and [SwinV2](https://arxiv.org/abs/2111.09883) models from [MiDaS v3.1](https://arxiv.org/abs/2307.14460).
+It also supports the [DINOv2](https://arxiv.org/abs/2304.07193) models from [Depth-Anything](https://arxiv.org/abs/2401.10891).

+The Depth-Anything models can be downloaded from [LiheYoung/Depth-Anything](https://huggingface.co/spaces/LiheYoung/Depth-Anything/tree/main/checkpoints) repo on Hugging Face.
-This repo only supports [MiDaS v3.1](https://arxiv.org/abs/2307.14460) at the moment, specifically [BEiT](https://arxiv.org/abs/2106.08254) or [SwinV2](https://arxiv.org/abs/2111.09883) models.
-You can download the model weights from the original [isl-org/MiDaS releases page](https://github.com/isl-org/MiDaS/releases/tag/v3_1).
-Look for models with either `beit` or `swin2` in their file names.
+The MiDaS models can be downloaded from the [isl-org/MiDaS releases page](https://github.com/isl-org/MiDaS/releases/tag/v3_1).
+Look for models with either `beit` or `swin2` in their file names, the other model types (e.g. 'levit' or 'next vit' are not currently supported).

-The [SwinV2-tiny-256](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_swin2_tiny_256.pt) model is a good lightweight option.
-[BEiT-large-512](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_beit_large_512.pt) is the slowest, and potentially most accurate model.
-Overall, I find [SwinV2-base-384](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_swin2_base_384.pt) to be the most well balanced.
+It's worth noting that the Depth-Anything models dramatically outperform the older MiDaS v3.1 model in every respect.
+They are also exceptionally good at scaling to larger input image sizes compared to older models.
+However, the older models are still interesting for the sake of comparison and may provide better results in particular use cases.

 After downloading the models, you can place them in the [model_weights](https://github.com/heyoeyo/muggled_dpt/tree/main/model_weights) folder of this repo or otherwise just keep note of the file path to the model, since you'll need to provide this when running the demo scripts.
 If you place the file in the `model_weights` folder, then the smallest model will auto-load when running the scripts!